pelithne/AKS_security_workshop/04-workload-protection.md

 AKS_CLUSTER_NAME=private-aks
  ````

-Create a secret in the keyvault.
+Now create a secret in the keyvault.
 This is the secret that will be used by the frontend application to connect to the (redis) backend.

  ````
  az keyvault secret set --vault-name $KEYVAULT_NAME --name $KEYVAULT_SECRET_NAME --value 'redispassword'